Arthur Trudeau: Career

+In 1942 Trudeau was assigned to be Chief of Staff for the newly formed Engineer Amphibian Command.
+Organized in the early spring at Camp Edwards on Cape Cod, Massachusetts, Washburn Island, between Falmouth and Mashpee on Cape Cod's south shore, became the main training area.
 In 1944, Trudeau was promoted to brigadier general.
 Considered a specialist in amphibious warfare as the prior chief of staff of the Engineer Amphibian Command, he assumed command of a secret base in the Philippines in 1945, assisting in the preparation for an invasion of Japan that never happened.

 In January 1946, Trudeau was appointed as a judge at the military tribunal of Gen. Masaharu Homma in view of the war crimes committed by his command during the invasion of the Philippines, sitting on the bench along with Major General Leo Donovan, Major General Basilio Valdes, Brig.
 Gen. Robert G. Gard, and Brig.
 Gen. Warren H. McNaught.

 After the war, he served in Germany, before becoming deputy commander of the United States Army War College in 1950.